geotim90/Nevini/docs/osu.md

 ## Command: `osu!beatmap`

-Displays general information of an osu! beatmap.
+Displays general information of osu! beatmaps.

 This command can be executed in a text channel or via direct message.